Alumni Apply

 “Our vision for entrepreneurship in Africa stems from our mandate to address inequality and contribute to the achievement of true equality.
 We know that innovative and creative individuals can make a significant difference to the lives of people across the continent.”

-— Professor Njabulo S. Ndebele, Chairman of the Board of Trustees
+— Professor Njabulo S. Ndebele, Former Chairman of the Board of Trustees

 Prof. Njabulo Ndebele